 She enjoys the demands of working to commission.
 Although Ruth works to her own original designs, and develops each unique project from start to finish, she enjoys discovering the client’s requirements, and the fresh ideas that develop from them.

-Ruth has been a member of the Embroiderers’ Guild for over almost 20 years, and is a past Chair of the Newcastle-upon-Tyne branch.
+Ruth has been a member of the Embroiderers’ Guild for over 20 years, and is a past Chair of the Newcastle-upon-Tyne branch.

 Ruth recreates a bit of history, Sunderland Echo, 3 February 2012